specklesystems/speckle-docs-OLD/user/unity.md

 ### Metadata

-Geometry alone is not much fun, that's why we've made it easy to also transfer BIM and custom data with your objects.
+Geometry alone isn't much fun, that's why we've made it easy to also transfer BIM and custom data with your objects.
-When receiving, a `SpeckleProperties` component is attached to each object, inside it there is a `Dictionary<string,object>` called `Data` that contains all the metadata coming from Speckle.
-Likewise, when sending if the objects have a `SpeckleProperties` component attached to them, it will be used.
+When receiving data, a `SpeckleProperties` component is attached to each object.
+Inside it there is a `Dictionary<string,object>` called `Data` that contains all the metadata coming from Speckle.
+This works similarly when sending data; if any objects have a `SpeckleProperties` component attached to them, it will be used.

 ### Materials

 We have included basic material support in Speckle and in some of our connectors.

-When receiving, the Unity connectors first checks if a shader exists in the scene that matches the incoming object's material by name.
-If none is found it tries to creates a basic material with the same color and transparency.
-If no material is set on an incoming objet a default material is applied.
+When receiving, the Unity connectors first checks if a shader exists in the scene that matches the incoming object's material _by name_.
+If a match cannot be found, Speckle will try to create a basic material with the same color and transparency.
+If an incoming object has no materials set, a default material will be applied.

 ## Building

-In order to build the Speckle Playground project and potentially any project using the Unity Connector, please make sure of the following
+In order to build the Speckle Playground project (and potentially any project) using the Unity Connector, please ensure the following:

-- set the project architecture to `x86_64`
+- Set the project architecture to `x86_64`
-- if you get errors on missing shaders include them in your build.
+- If you get errors on missing shaders include them in your build.
 To do so, just copy them to a Resource folder OR add them in `Project Settings → Graphics → Built-in Shader Settings → Always Included shaders`
   ![shader](https://speckle.community/uploads/default/optimized/2X/3/38063ce2324d9f5ef00ec30f87d033b750745c20_2_690x247.png)